 Adding New Account from Android on Gear or Galaxy

 To add a new account from the phone you’ll need to select “Connect to Phone” menu on Gear first:

 If the device is already paired with and connected to the phone through Bluetooth, an icon on the top will turn green and you’ll see the following message:

 At this point an account page should popup on the phone automatically.
 You can either select an existing account or tap “+” button to add a new one.
 Selecting ‘+’ button will bring you to Scanner page.
 Now you can point the phone’s camera to a QR bar code.
 When QR bar code is recognized, the blue border will be blinking and a scanned code will show up in an edit box located just above the camera window.

 Pic 3.
 QR Scanner Page

-Press “Send to Gear” button and the scanned account will be sent to your Gear device.
+Press “Send to Watch” button and the scanned account will be sent to your Gear device.
 You can also save the account to phone by pressing “Save” button.
 After an account is saved, the “Accounts” page will be displayed.
 Alternatively, you can get there by pressing an “Accounts” menu in the toolbar.